craze/CrazeBot/README.md

     * `timeoutduration <seconds>` - Sets the duration for filter offenses (after warning if enabled).
     * `tweet <message>` - Format for Click to tweet message.
     * `prefix <character>` - Sets the command prefix.
 Default is "!"
+    * `emoteset <set id>` - Sets the emote_set for of the subscription product for this channel.
+(Used to determine subscriber status for regulars)
+    * `subscriberregulars on|off` - Treats subscribers a regulars. `emoteset` must be defined first.

 ### User Levels